rpi-pal/rpi-pal/README.md

 specifying the relevant feature flag(s) in the dependency declaration for `rpi-pal` in your `Cargo.toml`.

-- `hal` - Enables `embedded-hal` trait implementations for all supported peripherals.
-This doesn't include `unproven` traits.
+- `embedded-hal` - Enables `embedded-hal` trait implementations for all supported peripherals.
-- `hal-unproven` - Enables `embedded-hal` trait implementations for all supported peripherals, including traits marked as `unproven`.
-Note that `embedded-hal`'s `unproven` traits don't follow semver rules.
-Patch releases may introduce breaking changes.

 ## Supported peripherals